5.2.4 Employer obligations for collection from salary or wages

 An employer's payment history may also be considered as an indication of the degree of control that the employer has over events and attempts made to plan around these events.

-If the Registrar is satisfied that the circumstances were exceptional, and the employer demonstrates that reasonable steps have been taken to mitigate the effects of those circumstances, the Registrar will remit the penalty in full.
+If the Registrar is satisfied that the circumstances were exceptional, and the employer demonstrates that it has taken reasonable steps to mitigate the effects of those circumstances, the Registrar will remit the penalty in full.

 Steps taken to mitigate the effects